justinjfu/doodad/README.md

 [![codecov](https://codecov.io/gh/justinjfu/doodad/branch/master/graph/badge.svg)](https://codecov.io/gh/justinjfu/doodad)

 A library for packaging dependencies and launching scripts (with a focus on python) on different platforms using Docker.
-Currently supported platforms include AWS (in development), GCP, and remotely via SSH.
+Currently supported platforms include AWS, GCP, and remotely via SSH.

 doodad is designed to be as minimally invasive as possible - most code can be run without any modifications.